estuary/flow/site/docs/concepts/schemas.md

 which provides a strong guarantee that your collections hold only "clean" data, and that bugs and invalid documents are caught before they can impact downstream data products.

+In most cases, Flow generates a functioning schema on your behalf during the [discovery](./captures.md#discovery) phase of capture.
+In advanced use cases, however, customizing your schema becomes more important.

 ## JSON Schema

 [JSON Schema](https://json-schema.org/understanding-json-schema/)
 is an expressive open standard for defining the schema and structure of documents.
-Flow uses it for all schemas defined within a Flow catalog.
+Flow uses it for all schemas defined in Flow specifications.

 JSON Schema goes well beyond basic type information and can model [tagged unions](https://en.wikipedia.org/wiki/Tagged\_union),